digital-asset/docs.daml.com/docs/2.8.10/docs/canton/usermanual/performance.rst

 If you write batch commands, group the operations on the ledger based on the informees and create a single choice and batch operation per informee group.
 You can use choice observers to align informees if necessary.

-For example, if the below `doUpdate` is only visible to the `owner` party, then whether the `efficient` flag is set or not will have a huge impact on the number of views created.
+For example, if the `doUpdate` below is called from a choice visible to the `owner` party alone, then whether the `efficient` flag is set or not has a huge impact on the number of views created.
+In the choice `Foo` of the `Example` contract, even though the participants to be informed are a subset of the contract's informee participants they are not merged into a single view if this choice is called independently each time.
+On the contrary, you will produce multiple root actions each belonging to their own view.
+Finally, aligning the choice observer of `Run` to its template contract means that they must be the same.

 .. code:: daml

    doUpdate : Bool -> Party -> Party -> [ContractId Example] -> Update ()

-   doUpdate efficient owner obs batch = do if efficient then do
+   doUpdate efficient owner obs batch = do
+     if efficient then do
-      -- Would be even more efficient if we can reuse the BatchFoo contract batcher <- create BatchFoo with owner
+       batcher <- create BatchFoo with owner
-      batcher `exercise` Run with batch = batch; obs = obs
+       -- This only works out if obs is the same observer on all the exercised Example contracts batcher `exercise` Run with batch = batch; obs = obs else do
-   else do
        -- Canton will create one view per exercise forA_ batch (`exercise` Foo)
      pure ()

-   template Example
+   template Example with
-   with
        owner : Party
        obs: Party
      where
        signatory owner
        observer obs

        choice Foo : ()
          controller owner
          do
            return ()

-   template BatchFoo
+   template BatchFoo with
-   with
        owner : Party
      where
        signatory owner

-      choice Run : ()
+       choice Run : () with
-         with
            batch : [ContractId Example]
            obs : Party
          -- The observer here is a choice observer.
-Therefore, Canton will -- ship a single view with the top node of this choice if the observer of the -- choice aligns with the observer of the contract.
+Therefore, Canton will -- ship a single view with the top node of this choice if the observer of the -- choice aligns with the observer of the contract. observer obs
-         observer obs
          controller owner
          do
            forA_ batch (`exercise` Foo)

 As a rule, the number of views should depend on the number of stakeholder groups you have in your batch choice, not the number of "batches" you process in parallel within one command.